secretsciencelab/secretcampfire/docs/ADVANCED.md

 ## How to unlock Queued Posting

 The `Queue` helps keep your blog active by staggering posts over a period of hours or days.
+You can store an unlimited number of posts in your `Queue`.

 To unlock this feature, go to your blog's `Settings` page.
 Click `advanced settings` at the bottom.
 Enter a number in the `Auto-publish queued posts` box.
 This number tells your blog how often (in minutes) to auto-post from your queue.
 E.g., if you enter `60` in the box, that tells your blog to post from your `Queue` every 60 minutes.